 - To a pot add the oil and chopped onion.
 Gently fry the onion for 3 minutes, then add grated garlic and grated ginger and fry gently for another minute.

-- Turn the heat to low, then add curry powder, cumin, chili flakes, coriander, turmeric powder, pepper.Toast the spices while stirring on low heat for a short minute.
+- Turn the heat to low, then add curry powder, cumin, chili flakes, coriander, turmeric powder, and black pepper.Toast the spices while stirring for a short minute.

-- Add vegetable broth, diced tofu, crushed tomatoes, salt, coconut milk, your vegetable of choice (we use cauliflower florets here) stir and cook for about 20 minutes, or till the vegetables are cooked.
+- Add vegetable broth, diced tofu, crushed tomatoes, coconut milk, cauliflower florets (or your vegetable of choice), and salt.Stir and cook on medium heat for 20 to 30 minutes, until the vegetables are cooked and the curry is creamy.